 - Binondo is some distance away from the closest LRT station, Carriedo; visitors must walk north up Rizal Avenue and west down Bustos Street until they reach the Ongpin gate into Binondo.

 - Intramuros is a fifteen-minute walk from Central Terminal Station.
 Upon disembarking, travelers must walk south in the direction of Manila City Hall.
 A pedestrian underpass crosses Padre Burgos Avenue and emerges near Intramuros' Victoria gate.
 Upon entering Intramuros, travelers can either walk or take the pedicab to get to Intramuros' areas of interest like San Agustin Church and Fort Santiago.
 Check out an Intramuros Travel Guide for more details.

 - Rizal Park is a five-minute walk away from UN Avenue Station.
 Upon disembarking, travelers should head north up Taft Avenue until they get to Rizal Park.

 Manila Destinations near MRT-3

 The 10-mile, 13-station MRT-3 Line shows up as blue on the system map.
 It runs down the crowded Epifanio de los Santos (EDSA) thoroughfare, connecting Quezon City in the north to the cities of Pasig, Mandaluyong, Makati, and Pasay.
 Its two most popular stops are Cubao (gateway to Quezon City) and Ayala Avenue (gateway to the Makati central business district).

 - Manila's malls are found in abundance along the MRT-3 line.
 North Avenue Station immediately connects to the Trinoma Mall; Ortigas Avenue Station is a five-minute walk away from SM Megamall; and Ayala Avenue Station immediately connects to the SM Makati Mall, which is connected to the rest of the Ayala Center shopping complex.

-- Makati central business district is easily accessible via Ayala Avenue Station.
+- Makati central business district is easily accessible via Ayala Station's north exit.
 The central business district is one of the capital's most pedestrian-friendly places, with a network of pedestrian walkways connecting the Ayala Center mall complex (immediately adjacent to the MRT station) to neighboring Salcedo and Legazpi villages.

 Buying a Ticket for the MRT/LRT